Solemnity of Mary the Mother of God

-Happy New Year to all and a blessed feast of the Solemnity of Mary, Mother of God!
+Happy New Year to all and a blessed Solemnity of Mary, Mother of God!

-On this first day of the new year, just eight days after the feast of the birth of Christ, we remember the Blessed Virgin Mary by celebrating her divine motherhood.
-As the Mother of God, Mary is known as Theotokus, which means the “God-Bearer”.
-It is appropriate to honor Mary as Mother of Jesus, following the birth of Christ.
+On this first day of the new year, eight days after the birth of Christ, we remember the Blessed Virgin Mary by celebrating her divine motherhood.
+We call Mary Theotokus, or “God-Bearer” because she is the Mother of God.
 When Catholics celebrate the Solemnity of Mary Mother of God Incarnate, we are not only honoring Mary, who was chosen among all women throughout history to bear God, but we are also honoring our Lord, who is fully God and fully human.

 Just as Christmas honors Jesus as the “Prince of Peace,” the Solemnity of Mary Mother of God honors Mary as the “Queen of Peace”.
 Like the holy infant, we are forever safe within her arms.